Alasdair Morgan

 Alasdair Neil Morgan (born 21 April 1945) is a former Scottish National Party (SNP) politician.
-He was Depute Leader of the SNP from 1990–91 and served in the British House of Commons as the Member of Parliament for Galloway and Upper Nithsdale from 1997–2001.
+He was Deputy Leader of the Scottish National Party from 1990 to 1991 and served in the House of Commons as the Member of Parliament for Galloway and Upper Nithsdale from 1997 to 2001.
 He was elected in 1999 as a Member of the Scottish Parliament (MSP) for Galloway and Upper Nithsdale.
-From 2003–2011, he served as a member for the South of Scotland region.
+From 2003 to 2011, he served as a member for the South of Scotland region.

-Morgan was a Deputy Presiding Officer of the Scottish Parliament from 2007–2011.
-He was an Electoral Commissioner from 2014-2022.
+Morgan was a Deputy Presiding Officer of the Scottish Parliament from 2007 to 2011.
+He was an Electoral Commissioner from 2014 to 2022.

 Early life and career

 Morgan was born in Aberfeldy and was educated at Breadalbane Academy and the University of Glasgow, graduating in 1968 with a MA Honours degree in Mathematics and Political economy.
-From 1971–74 he worked as a Teacher of Mathematics at Linlithgow Academy and subsequently Douglas Ewart High School.
+From 1971 to 1974 he worked as a Teacher of Mathematics at Linlithgow Academy and subsequently Douglas Ewart High School.
 He graduated from the Open University with a Bachelor of Arts degree in 1990.

-He was employed as a Software Programmer at Shell from 1974–80, then as a Systems Analyst with General Electric from 1980–84.
+He was employed as a Software Programmer at Shell from 1974 to 1980, then as a Systems Analyst with General Electric from 1980 to 1984.
 He then worked as a Computer Systems Team Leader at Fife Regional Council (1984–1986), Lothian Regional Council (1986–1996) and West Lothian Council (1996–1997).